devkikalra/comp120-dkalra/notuber/README.md

     * 244 B / 7.9 kB transferred
     * 17.8 kB / 1.6 MB resources

-After moving JS includes and code to the bottom of the HTML
+After moving JS includes and code to the bottom of the HTML:
 * Page load times:
     * Finish: 1.53s
     * Load: 846ms